 &lt;sup>6 "Purchased materials and fuels" are those purchased or otherwise brought into the organizational boundary.

-Disposal of purchased or sold products at the end of their life.
+- Disposal of waste generated in the production of purchased materials and fuels - > Disposal of purchased or sold products at the end of their life.

 ACCOUNTING FOR SCOPE 3 EMISSIONS